 Luckily, all four major tournaments have roofs as of 2020.
 So if you have a ticket to Centre Court or No. 1 Court, you’ll only have to wait a few minutes while they close the roof.
 Outer courts will still be at the mercy of the weather, so some matches may be moved to the main show courts or delayed.

 Airfare is not included in the package pricing.
-We wrote a blog post on how to book your own flights, since it’s the easiest and cheapest way to get your airfare.
-But if you’d like us to help you with your flights, we’d be glad to do so.
+We wrote a blog post on how to book your own flights since it’s the easiest and cheapest way to get your airfare.

 You’ll meet lots of people.
 The welcome dinner is a great opportunity to get to know your fellow travelers; we’ve had many friendships (and even a few marriages) sparked on our tours.
 You may also meet a special tennis guest.
 Some of our past guests include top players Caroline Garcia, Reilly Opelka, and the Bryan Brothers, as well as Hall of Famers Tracy Austin, Fred Stolle, and many others.
 This is also a great time to connect with your tour hosts.